 Have your say

-The SA Arid Lands Landscape Board is reviewing its five-year Regional Landscape Plan (2021-2026) and is seeking comments and feedback from its community.
+The SA Arid Lands Landscape Board has reviewed its five-year Regional Landscape Plan (2021-2026) and sought comments and feedback from its community.

-This is the second strategic plan for the board and while it is not proposing large scale changes to its original plan, the draft Regional Landscape Plan 2026-2031 (RLP) better reflects the board’s current and future aspirations and those of stakeholders and the community.
+The draft Regional Landscape Plan 2026-2031 (RLP) reflects the board’s current and future aspirations and those of stakeholders and the community.

-The board's draft RLP sets out the board's five strategic priorities, focus areas and key outcomes for the board over a five-year period.
-The plan provides a strategic direction for the delivery of the board’s projects, programs and partnerships in the region.
+The draft RLP sets out the board's five strategic priorities, focus areas and key outcomes for the board over the next five years and provides a strategic direction for the delivery of the board’s projects, programs and partnerships in the region.

 View the plan: You are invited to read through the draft Regional Landscape Plan (2026-2031) and the associated explanatory guide.
 The guide outlines the proposed changes to the plan.